Stackclash/5e-vault/4. World Almanac/NPCs/Belashyrra.md

     \ of Belashyrra\" below).
 A creature that succeeds on this saving throw can't\
     \ be affected by this regional effect again for 24 hours.  " "name": ""
-- "desc": "If Belashyrra dies, these effects fade over the course of dice: 1d10|avg|noform\
+- "desc": "If Belashyrra dies, these effects fade over the course of 1d10 days."
-    \ (1d10) days."
   "name": ""
 "source":
 - "ERLW"